SenthilNayagan/senthilnayagan.net/src/_posts/tech/ai/mathematics/2024-07-10-math-matters-essential-math-for-aspiring-ai-experts/index.md

 6 + 4 = 10
 ```

 So in algebra, whenever we see the same symbol repeated more than once in an equation, it's representing the same unknown value.
-Like if we see a really complicated algebraic equation like the one below, where `x` is repeated a lot of different times, all of those `x`s stand for the same value, and it will be our job to figure out what the value is.
+Like if we see a really complicated algebraic equation like the one below (Figure 4), where `x` is repeated a lot of different times, all of those `x`s stand for the same value, and it will be our job to figure out what the value is.

+{% include "postImage.html" src: "./images/complex-algeric-equation.png", baseFormat: "png", alt: "Complex Algebraic Equation", description: "<b>Figure 4</b>: Complex Algebraic Equation.", isLinked: false %}

-Having said that, for any particular equation, we can't use the same letter or symbol to represent two different numbers at the same time; what about the other way around?
+Having said that, for any particular equation, we can't use the same letter or symbol to represent two different numbers at the same time.

 **Rule 4: Different symbols can represent the same value if that satisfies the equation**

 Could we use two different letters to represent the same number?
 Yes!
 Here is an example of that.

-{% include "postImage.html" src: "./images/complex-algeric-equation.png", baseFormat: "png", alt: "Complex Algebraic Equation", description: "<b>Figure 4</b>: Complex Algebraic Equation.", isLinked: false %}

 Let's say we have the equation: `a + b = 2`.
 What could `a` and `b` stand for so that the equation is true?
-If a was `0` and `b` was `2`, then the equation would be true.
+If `a` was `0` and `b` was `2`, then the equation would be true.
 If `a` was `2` and `b` was `0`, the equation would also be true.
 But there's another possibility: if a was `1` and `b` was also `1`, that would make the equation true, right?

 ```text
 a + b = 2